Ast3risk-ops/blend-docs/guides/2023-05-03-installation-guide/index.md

 **Warning for Mac users:**

-If you're using Apple Silicon-based Macs, sadly blendOS doesn't support your Mac yet.
+If you're using an Apple Silicon-based Mac, sadly blendOS doesn't support your Mac yet.
 Stay tuned for updates though!

-If you're using Intel Mac from 2018 or newer, or 2017 iMac Pro, you **MUST** follow guide for Macs with T2 chips, check [**here**](/guides/installation-guide-for-macs-with-t2-chip) for more information.
+If you're using an Intel Mac from 2018 or later, or a 2017 iMac Pro, you **MUST** follow [**the guide for Macs with T2 chips**](/guides/installation-guide-for-macs-with-t2-chip).

-If you're using Intel Mac not from that era, you can just follow this guide.
+If you're using an Intel Mac not from that era, you can just follow this guide (but be aware some drivers may be missing and your experience may not be that great).
 :::

 :::tip